 Formulated to sing you softly to sleep, Lullaby is distinguished by overtones of honeysweet chamomile and tangy citrus, and velvety undertones of French lavender and smooth licorice.
 Ashwagandha separates this inviting amber brew from other sleepy-time teas.
 A functional ingredient well-known in traditional Indian medicine for its calming properties, Ashwagandha is sought after by herbalists around the world for its purported adaptogenic qualities.
 This infusion has splendor to spare in both flavor and appearance: close examination of one of Lullaby’s plant-based sachets will reveal flaxen Egyptian Chamomile buds and azure-blue lavender pearls, nestled amongst delicate chords of the finest lemongrass.
 This soporific blend is almost too elegant to brew, but it’s worth it for a night of tranquil slumber.

-In the spirit of transparency, a core value here at Smith, we have deconstructed the ingredients in Lullaby below, sharing how each individual ingredient contributes to the final infusion:
+In the spirit of transparency, a core value here at Smith, we have deconstructed the organic ingredients in Lullaby below, sharing how each individual ingredient contributes to the final infusion:

 Chamomile: One of the most ancient therapeutic herbs known to mankind, chamomile is known to relax the body on both an emotional and a physiological level.
 Several studies suggest that drinking chamomile may promote sleepiness, but there’s no doubt that you’ll feel snug as can be with a cup of Lullaby.